A Brief History

 On December 7, 2017, Süleyman—the man Ayla had known as her father—died after a month of treatment at the Haydarpaşa Numune Research and Training Hospital, closing the last remaining chapter of the Korean War.
 Süleyman was 91 years old.

 Although she had lost her adoptive father, Turkey had not forgotten Ayla’s story.
 At the end of his official visit to Korea, Turkish president Recep Tayyip went to see Ayla.
 On May 3, Turkey’s president met with Ayla in a Seoul hotel.
 It was the last day of his visit to Korea.

 After Süleyman’s passing, Ayla returned to her home in Korea, where she continues to live with her children and grandchildren, who mostly know her as Kim Eunja.

-Question for students: Did anyone in your family fight in the Korean War?
+Question for students (and subscribers): Did anyone in your family fight in the Korean War?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!